 Tip: Always ask, "Does this KPI help the user make better decisions?"
 If not, it may not belong on the dashboard.

-Too much data can overwhelm users and reduce the effectiveness of your dashboard.
+Too much data can overwhelm users in Malaysia and reduce the effectiveness of your dashboard.
 To avoid this, focus on simplicity.
 Limit the number of KPIs to three or four key insights.
-This approach keeps the dashboard clean and ensures users can quickly identify critical information.
+This approach keeps the dashboard clean and ensures users in Malaysia can quickly identify critical information.
 For instance, presenting only the highest-level metrics helps directors focus on essential areas without distractions.

 Start with a simple set of metrics and expand only when necessary.
 Keep the dashboard to a single page to maintain clarity.
 A well-designed dashboard prioritizes what matters most, leaving supplementary data for secondary views.
 This strategy not only prevents distractions but also keeps the team aligned with critical goals.